 Additionally, the Company sponsors defined contribution pension plans made available to all domestic and Canadian employees.
-Total contributions to the plans were \$3.0 million for 2022 and \$2.3 million for each of 2021 and 2020.
+Total contributions to the plans were \$4.3 million for 2023, \$3.0 million for 2022, and \$2.3 million for 2021.

 As part of the agreement to purchase the assets of Fill-Rite, the Company was required to establish a defined benefit pension plan for certain Fill-Rite employees ("Fill-Rite Plan") as of June 1, 2022.
 No pension or other postretirement benefit plan liabilities existing as of the acquisition date were assumed as part of the transaction.
+Total contributions to the Fill-Rite Plan were \$0.3 million in 2023.
+The benefit obligation as of December 31, 2023 was \$0.4 million.
 Total contributions to the Fill-Rite Plan were \$0.3 million in 2022.
-The benefit obligation as of December 31, 2022 was \$0.2 million.
-No payments were made under the plan during 2022.
-The 2022 activity is included in the tables within this footnote.
+The 2023 activity is included in the tables within this footnote.
+Effective January 31, 2024 the Fill-Rite Plan was frozen and will terminate on April 30, 2024.
+The Fill-Rite Plan was replaced with the Company's enhanced 401(k) plan.
+Liabilities included in the table within this footnote include the estimated termination liability of the Fill-Rite Plan.

-The Company also sponsors a non-contributory defined benefit postretirement health care plan that provides health benefits to certain domestic and Canadian retirees and eligible spouses and dependent children.
+The Company also sponsors a non-contributory defined benefit postretirement health care plan that provides medical benefits to certain domestic and Canadian retirees and eligible spouses and dependent children.
 The Company funds the cost of these benefits as incurred.
-For measurement purposes, and based on maximum benefits as defined by the plan, a 5% annual rate of increase in the per capita cost of covered health care benefits for all retirees was assumed in estimating the projected postretirement benefit obligation at December 31, 2022, which is expected to remain constant going forward.
-A 5% percent annual rate of increase was assumed in estimating the projected benefit obligation at December 31, 2022 periodic benefit cost.
+For measurement purposes, and based on maximum benefits as defined by the plan, a 5% annual rate of increase in the per capita cost of covered health care benefits for all retirees was assumed in estimating the projected postretirement benefit obligation at December 31, 2023, which is expected to remain constant going forward.
+A 5.0% percent annual rate of increase was assumed in estimating the projected benefit obligation at December 31, 2023 periodic benefit cost.